unicef-drp/GeoSight-OS-Documentation/src/developer/setup/os-windows.md

 Follow [this guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers#overview-of-docker-containers) to install docker desktop that integrates with WSL2.
 After docker is installed and running, we recommend to disable the `Resource Saver` feature as it may cause unexpected issue during development.

 ![image.png](img/wsl-8.png)

+🪧 Now that you have the docker, move on to the [Cloning](cloning.md).